Amit-2804/sql-datawarehouse-project/README.md

-# sql-datawarehouse-project
+# SQL-DataWarehouse-Project
-Nuilding a modern warehouse using MySQLserver, including ETL processes
+Building a modern warehouse using MySQLserver, including ETL processes Bronze and Silver Layer